ChrisOlv/Sales-analysis---Pandas/README.md

-# Sales-analysis-Pandas
+# Sales-analysis-Python-and-Pandas
- Project of cleaning and analysing sales Data
+ Project of cleaning and analysing sales Data, using Python (Pandas, Matplotlip)